chiefsmurph/github-repo-viewer/README.md

 # github-repo-viewer
-views the a github user's repos using a variety of front-end frameworks
+views a github user's repos using a variety of front-end frameworks

 currently...